 Our board of directors may, in its discretion, award bonuses to our named executive officers from time to time.
 We typically establish annual bonus targets based around a set of specified corporate goals for our named executive officers and conduct an annual performance review to determine the attainment of such goals.
 Our management may propose bonus awards to the compensation committee of the board or the board primarily based on such review process.
 Our board of directors makes the final determination of the eligibility requirements for and the amount of such bonus awards.
-For 2015, Ms. Morrison, Dr. Ferrante and Mr. Quirk were eligible for performance bonuses of up to 50%, 35% and 35% of their respective base salaries.
-For 2015, we awarded bonuses to Ms. Morrison, Dr. Ferrante and Mr. Quirk in the amounts of \$166,250, \$93,100 and \$52,162, respectively, based on our performance as a company for 2015 and, in the case of Mr. Quirk, the portion of the year for which his was employed by us.
+For 2016, Ms. Morrison, Mr. McBride and Mr. Kalowski were eligible for performance bonuses of up to 50%, 35% and 35% of their respective base salaries.
+Due to the failure of Tokai's lead product candidate and the pursuit of strategic alternatives in lieu of continued development of this program, we did not award bonuses to any employees for 2016, including Ms. Morrison, Mr. McBride or Mr. Kalowski.